 Canon U.S.A. has expanded its canon beyond cameras.
 The Americas arm of Tokyo-based printer and peripherals giant Canon sells and services office and consumer imaging equipment, including copiers, printers, fax machines, and scanners.
 Its focus on cameras hasn't softened, though, offering still and video digital cameras for both consumers and professionals in photography, broadcast, and motion pictures.
-Industrial and other products include semiconductor and LCD lithography equipment, small motors, and medical equipment such as eye care cameras and radiography systems.
+Industrial and other products include semiconductor and LCD lithography equipment, small motors, and medical equipment such as eye care cameras, diagnostics, and radiography systems.

 Canon U.S.A. oversees subsidiaries Canon Canada, Canon Latin America, and Canon Mexicana.
 It also has various sales, R&D, and manufacturing subsidiaries, including toner recycling facility Industrial Resource Technologies; toner cartridge and mold maker Canon Virginia; and Custom Integrated Technology, which re-purposes and repairs copy machines and printers.